 Justification:

 Seamounts are rare islands of hard substratum and uniquely complex habitats that rise into bathyal and epipelagic depths.
 They tend to support endemic populations and unique faunal assemblages.
-Seamounts host complex coral and sponge communities comprised of species vulnerable to bottom contact fishing gears including trawls, gillnets, traps, bentho-pelagic trawls, etc. (Morato et al., 2004; Stocks, 2004).
-Consequently they are considered to be areas where VMEs are likely to occur.
-Seamounts are listed as areas with potential VMEs in both the UN General Assembly Resolutions (e.g., UNGA, 2006) and the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO, 2009).
+Seamounts host complex coral and sponge communities comprised of species vulnerable to bottom-contact fishing gear including trawls, gillnets, traps, benthopelagic trawls, etc. (Morato, William and Pitcher, 2004; Stocks, 2004).
+Consequently, they are considered to be areas where VMEs are likely to occur.
+Seamounts are listed as areas with potential VMEs in both UN General Assembly Resolutions (e.g. UNGA, 2006) and the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO, 2009).
 A portion of the Corner Seamounts north of the WECAFC area is closed to bottom fishing by NAFO, although exploratory fishing is permitted there (NAFO, 2014).
-The area was identified as an EBSA by the North-west Atlantic Regional Workshop of the CBD (CBD, 2014) and the CBD Sargasso Sea Summary Report (CBD, 2012) considered by the eleventh meeting of the Conference of the Parties (COP 11) of the CBD also highlighted the high vulnerability of the Corner Rise Seamounts.
+The area was identified as an EBSA by the North-west Atlantic Regional Workshop of the CBD (CBD, 2014), and the CBD Sargasso Sea Summary Report (CBD, 2012) considered by the eleventh meeting of the Conference of the Parties (COP 11) of the CBD also highlighted the high vulnerability of the Corner Rise Seamounts.

-Physical Description:
+Physical description:

-The Corner seamounts are the shallowest seamounts in the New England – Corner Rise Seamount system, rising from the sea floor to approximately 1 000 m depth or higher and cover approximately 1 270 km2 in area from peaks above 2 000 m depth.
-This area, referred to as the “New England hotspot”, is more than 3000-km-long.
-The spatial gap of approximately 300 km between the New England and Corner Rise Seamount chains arose through a pause in volcanic activity 83 million years ago (Shank, 2010).
-Named seamounts within the Corner Rise Seamount chain include: Bean Seamount, Caloosahatchee Seamount with Milne-Edwards Peak, Verrill Peak, Castle Rock Seamount, Corner Seamount with Goode Peak and Kukenthal Peak, Justus Seamount, MacGregor Seamount, Rockaway Seamount, Yakutat Seamount.
+The Corner Seamounts are the shallowest seamounts in the New England – Corner Rise Seamount system, rising from the sea floor to about 1 000 m depth or higher and cover about 1 270 km2 in area from peaks above 2 000 m depth.
+This area, referred to as the “New England hotspot”, is more than 3 000 km long.
+The spatial gap of about 300 km between the New England and Corner Rise Seamount chains arose through a pause in volcanic activity 83 million years ago (Shank, 2010).
+Named seamounts within the Corner Rise Seamount chain include: Bean Seamount, Caloosahatchee Seamount with Milne-Edwards Peak, Verrill Peak, Castle Rock Seamount, Corner Seamount with Goode Peak and Kukenthal Peak, Justus Seamount, MacGregor Seamount, Rockaway Seamount, and Yakutat Seamount.
 Some of these peaks fall outside of the WECAFC convention area.
-The Caloosahatchee Seamount with Milne-Edwards Peak, Verrill Peak, Justus Seamount fall within the WECAFC convention area.
+The Caloosahatchee Seamount with Milne-Edwards Peak, Verrill Peak and Justus Seamount fall within the WECAFC convention area.

-General Biology:
+General biology:

 Pristine coral areas have been documented in five of the Corner Seamounts using remote operated vehicles (Waller et al., 2007).
-Splendid alfonsino (Beryx splendens) is the most abundant deep-sea fish species found in these seamounts (Vinnichenko, 1997; Durán Muñoz et al., 2005; Murillo et al., 2008, Auster et al., 2005; Auster et al., 2010).
+Splendid alfonsino (Beryx splendens) is the most abundant deep-sea fish species found in these seamounts (Vinnichenko, 1997; Durán Muñoz et al., 2005; Murillo et al., 2008, Auster et al., 2005; Auster, Moore and Sulak, 2010).
 This species appears to aggregate near certain seamounts.
-In addition to alfonsino, other abundant fish species include black scabbardfish (Aphanopus carbo), wreckfish (Polyprion americanus) and cardinal fish (Epigonus telescopus), a slow growing and long-lived species.
-Kukenthal Peak and, more generally, the western portion of the Corner Rise have been shown to be areas of high fish species diversity and abundance compared to other parts of the Corner Seamounts (González-Costas and Lorenzo, 2007; Auster et al., 2010).
+In addition to alfonsino, other abundant fish species include black scabbardfish (Aphanopus carbo), wreckfish (Polyprion americanus) and cardinal fish (Epigonus telescopus), a slow-growing and long-lived species.
+Kukenthal Peak and, more generally, the western portion of the Corner Rise have been shown to be areas of high fish species diversity and abundance compared with other parts of the Corner Seamounts (González-Costas and Lorenzo, 2007; Auster, Moore and Sulak, 2010).
 It is unknown to what degree there is connectivity among the seamounts in the Corner Rise seamount chain, although some studies have shown clear distinctions between the New England and Corner Rise seamount fauna (Cho, 2008).

 Impacts: